Check-In via a Printed QR Code¶

 Securely stored locally on the mobile device.

-In this variation the Guest App conceptually assumes the role of the Scanner Frontend as described in the convential Check-In process.
+In this variation the Guest App conceptually assumes the role of a scanner as described in the convential Check-In process in order to create a Check-In.
 The Guest App gains all required information from printed QR codes provided by the Venue Owner.

 Printed QR Code Generation¶